 FHIR facilitates secure data access and interoperability across the health care ecosystem accelerating time to market for digital services.
 This leads to improved workflows, time savings, simplified adoption and training, and increased user satisfaction.

 In March 2020, Centers for Medicare & Medicaid Services (CMS) and the Office of the National Coordinator for Health Information Technology (ONC) released the final ruling that addresses interoperability, information blocking, and patient access to data and EHR certification criteria.
 The ruling demonstrates that the U.S. Department of Health and Human Services (HHS) is putting its force behind the implementation of FHIR standards.
 The increase in the rate of adoption of FHIR is a much needed step forward in the health care industry.

 The HL7 Fundamentals Course attended by our specialist is a 12-week workshop that uses guided exercises to learn by practice and example.
 This course introduces the HL7 and its standards, including Version 2 (V2), Clinical Document Architecture (CDA), and FHIR.

 We are looking forward to sharing what our team learns at the upcoming intermediate course about SMART on FHIR and CDS Hooks.

 Itirra’s development team is constantly working on improving their skills and staying up to date with the latest trends and technologies.
 We are always happy to help our clients find the best solution to improve their business operations.
-To find out more, contact us or schedule a meeting with our CEO, Michael Nikitin.
+I will be happy to tell you more, simply contact us or schedule a meeting with me.